 A Public Limited Company (PLC) is a larger business entity that can publicly offer shares to raise capital.
 PLCs are listed on stock exchanges and must comply with strict regulations, making them more suited for larger businesses aiming to scale rapidly through public investment.

-Differences in Registration Process
+Differences between LLP and PLC Registration Process

-LLP Registration Process
+Limited Liability Partnership Registration Process

 - Name Reservation: The name of the LLP must be unique and registered with the Ministry of Corporate Affairs (MCA).